progmaticltd/homebox/README.md

 - Incremental backups, encrypted, on multiple destination (SFTP, S3, Samba share or USB drive), with email and Jabber reporting.
 - Wireguard VPN server, with QR code generation, multiple configuration per clients, and optional split tunnelling.
-- SSH certificates for users, with restricted commands and options and expiration date, with configuration files sent by email automatically.
+- SSH certificates for users, with restricted commands, options and expiration date, with configuration files sent by email automatically.
-- Small and secure git server per user, with automatic repository creation on the first push on the remote server.
+- Small and secure git server per user, with automatic repository creation on the first push.

 ### Development